crunchyroll/evs-s3helper/README.md

 ## Arguments

-Run "playback-api -h" to see a list of arguments.
+Run "s3-helper -h" to see a list of arguments.

 ## Configuration